bwillis/versioncake/README.md

 # Version Cake [![Build Status](https://secure.travis-ci.org/bwillis/versioncake.png?branch=master)](http://travis-ci.org/bwillis/versioncake)

-Version Cake is a way to easily version views in your Rails app.
-We were tired of urls with version numbers, namespacing controllers with versions, and bumping all resources everytime we supported a version.
-Simply configure your supported version numbers, create a versioned view and let versioncake render the correct version or gracefully degrade to the latest supported view version.
+Version Cake is unobtrusive way to version views in your Rails app.

+We were tired of urls with version numbers, namespacing controllers with versions, and bumping all resources everytime we supported a new version.
+Simply configure your supported version numbers, create a versioned view if you need one and let versioncake render the requested version or gracefully degrade to the latest supported view version.

 ## Install